Ski Tour Schwalmere

 Ascent

-From there, a short descent with skis on the backpack awaits us before we enter the first slope.
+From there, a short hike with skis on the backpack awaits us before we arrive at the first slope.
 The descent to Türliboden already gives a taste of what is to come.
-The ascent begins moderately, passing Schafläger and Mära.
+The climb continues moderately steep, passing Schafläger and Mära.
 The track steadily winds through open terrain until it becomes steeper on the final meters.
-Over the southwest ridge, we finally reach the summit of the Schwalmere at 2,777 m above sea level.
+We finally reach the summit of the Schwalmere at 2,777 m above sea level via the SE ridge.

 Summit